Top 10 Park Experiences

 Gladstone (Texas Creek) Provincial Park

 Come for the fishing, camping and hiking and stay for the quiet.
 Gladstone (Texas Creek) Provincial Park occupies the northern end of Christina Lake and is a tranquil respite from today’s busy world.
-Whether you drive or hike to its wilderness campsites and pocket beaches you’ll find yourself surrounded by an inspired and untouched landscape of old-growth cedar and hemlock forest, set against the backdrop of the Monashee Mountains.
-There are many spots throughout Boundary Country to fish, boat and while-away the day, but it’s only along the eastern shores of Christina Lake that you’ll encounter stories of the Sinixt First Nation drawn in pictographs along the shore.
+Drive or hike to its wilderness campsites and pocket beaches.
+You’ll find yourself surrounded by an inspired and untouched landscape of old-growth cedar and hemlock forest, set against the backdrop of the Monashee Mountains.
+There are many spots throughout Boundary Country to fish, boat and while-away the day.
+In fact, it’s only along the eastern shores of Christina Lake that you’ll encounter stories of our original inhabitants drawn in pictographs along the shore.
 Located near the community of Christina Lake.

-The Trans Canada and Kettle Valley Rail Trails stretch 240 km (149 mi) through Boundary Country.
+The Great Trail and Kettle Valley Rail Trail stretch 240 km (149 mi) through Boundary Country.
 They hug the river and link parks and communities to each other.
 Pack your tent and your backpack and explore from one end to the other.
 Most of all, make sure you stop in our parks along the way, and experience Boundary Country from a unique vantage point.